My ornamental plum tree has large black swellings on several of the branches. What is this and will it kill my tree?

-Black knot is a widespread fungal disease that affects plum and cherry, and occasionally infects apricots, peaches and other plants in the Prunus genus, like chokecherry.
+Your tree had a disease called Black Knot, which is a widespread fungal disease that affects plum and cherry, and occasionally apricots, peaches and other plants in the Prunus genus, like chokecherry.
 Black knot is common throughout Nebraska in wild plum thickets.
 The disease in characterized by rough, hard, elongated, black swellings that persist on infected plants.

 Black knot fungus infects fruiting spurs, stems and branches of susceptible plants, and occasionally the main trunk is affected.
 Infection occurs through splashing or wind blown spores when new growth is about 1 inch long.
 Fungal spores are discharged in moderate to heavy amounts during the pink blossom stage of cherry or plum, and ends about the time elongation of the new growth stops.